rcmetcalf/rcmetcalf.github.io/_posts/2015-10-28-module-5-report.md

-2. How do you search, and evaluate information?
-Talk about instances in your academic and non-academic life.<br>
+<strong>How do you search, and evaluate information?
+Talk about instances in your academic and non-academic life.</strong><br>
 On any given day, I probably do 10-15 Google searches.

-3. How do you think information retrieval is related to human life?
-Share your discoveries.<br>
+<strong>How do you think information retrieval is related to human life?
+Share your discoveries.</strong><br>
 I think information retrieval is an entirely human process.
 We have created and continue to utilize technology specifically for the improvement of information retrieval.
 The interest in information retrieval did not begin with Google.
 Ancient institutions like the Library of Alexandria catalogued and